ralphschindler/ralphschindler.dev/source/_articles/how-we-database-in-laravel.md

 section: content
 title: How We Database In Laravel
 date: 2019-07-11
-description: How we manage our production, qa, and developer databases and snapshots for our Laravel Projects
+description: How we manage our production, qa, and developer snapshots for our Laravel Projects
 cover_image: /assets/images/how-we-database-in-laravel-cover.png
 featured: true
 categories: [laravel]